nmidzic20/secure_forum/README.md

 # Docker
 - Install Docker
-- from project root directory, run `docker-compose up --build -d`
+- From project root directory, run `docker-compose up --build -d`

-  This will create Docker database, which you can start each time before running the web application.
+  It is enough to run this command only once when the project is first installed.
+The command will create Docker container for MySQL database with initial data.
+The Docker container should be started each time before running the web application.